ZILtoid1991/pixelperfectengine/docs/formats/mapformat.md

 `scaleHoriz` and `scaleVert` sets the horizontal and vertical scaling values with 1024 (1.0) being the default one.
 `masterAlpha` sets the master alpha value for rendering to the raster.

-### RenderingMode
+### 'RenderingMode'

 `RenderingMode "AlphaBlending"`

-Sets the rendering mode of the sprite.
-Currently accepted values are: "Copy", "Blitter", "AlphaBlending", "Add", "Multiply", "Subtract", "Diff", "Screen", "AND", "OR", "XOR".
+Sets the rendering mode of the layer.
+Currently accepted values are: "Copy", "Blitter", "AlphaBlend", "Add", "AddBl", "Multiply", "MultiplyBl", "Subtract", "SubtractBl", "Diff", "DiffBl", "Screen", "ScreenBl", "AND", "OR", "XOR".